kitwaicloud/kitwaicloud.github.io/elk/loaddata.md

 ```

 ## 3. Create logstash config
 Create the weather.conf file for logstash.
-There are three sections: input, filter and output, which defines how to get weather data from the OpenWeatherMap service, transform them and load into Elasticsearch.
+There are three sections: input, filter and output, which define how to get weather data from the OpenWeatherMap service, transform them and load into Elasticsearch.

+Replace _APPID_ with yours.

 ```shell
 input {